MarkRWatts/MicroServer/README.md

 	chainloader +1
 }
 ```
+> [!NOTE]
-> NB: The above asssumes you have all 4 disks and you've installed the OS to the disk in the optical bay.
+> The above asssumes you have all 4 disks and you've installed the OS to the disk in the optical bay.
 If you have fewer disks, you need to use the appropriate `hdX` for the number of disks you actually have, not the number of bays), or add multiple menuentry sections for each disk in decreasing order.
 8. Unmount the microSD card and reboot, hopefully into TrueNAS
 ```
 cd /